Repository avatar

 • Repeated Work - AI suggests solutions you've already tried or abandoned

-• Context Overload - Manually copying project history into every new conversation is tedious and incomplete
+• Context Overload - Manually copying project history into every new conversation

 The Solution: Persistent Project Memory